I love this quote from Haruki Murakami “If you only read the books that everyone else is reading, you can only think what everyone else is thinking.”

 Surround yourself with other women who want to grow and develop AND are ready and willing to take action, you’ll be inspired to do it too.

-6 – It’s an easy way to invest in coaching
+6 – It’s an easy way to invest in personal development

-What’s unique about a personal development book club is that it gives you a simple easily accessible introduction to coaching.
-And for just £20 every other month, my book club is the fraction of the cost of an hour with an experienced career or confidence coach.
+What’s unique about a personal development book club is that it gives you a simple easily accessible introduction to personal development.
+Plus when you join my book club, your live book club call is hosted by an experienced career or confidence coach who can offer specific and relevant advice.

-AND you get the benefits of coaching: you’ll be encouraged (prodded, spurred and coaxed) to question yourself and then put your learnings into action.
-Just like a coach.
+AND you get the benefits of encouragement and support in the Facebook group: you’ll be encouraged (prodded, spurred and coaxed) to question yourself and put your learnings into action.
+Just as if you were working with a career or confidence coach.
+Not quite the same obviously but it’s a great introduction.

 7 – You’ll learn something new about yourself